 There are tons of amazing palaces and castles around Copenhagen!
 The majority were built in the 17th century and are similar in a lot of ways, so you definitely don't need to see all of them.
 Here are a couple to consider packing into your itinerary:

-Frederiksborg Palace: The Baroque gardens here are gorgeous!
+The Baroque gardens here are gorgeous!
 This castle has the biggest collection of painted portraits in Denmark and is also home to the Museum of National History.
 The architecture is unbelievable too, so make sure to give yourself plenty of time.
-Adult tickets are about $12, but if you have a student ID, you should be able to get it for $10.
-Visit this site to see everything it includes.
+Visit this site to see the price and everything it includes.

 Where Should We Stay There?